Dayton Daily News investigates government transparency: 7 things to know

 4. Sunshine Week: The week of March 11 was Sunshine Week, when this news organizations and others across the nation raise awareness of Sunshine Laws.
 Sunshine Laws are protections for citizens to ensure government agencies are transparent about what is going on inside their offices.
 Journalists use the laws to request documents, track agency decisions and report stories.

-5. Why it matters: In December we listed 11 Dayton Daily News investigations that had an impact on 2023 — every single one of those reporting projects relied on Ohio public records laws.
+5. Why it matters: In December I listed 11 Dayton Daily News investigations that had an impact on 2023 — every single one of those reporting projects relied on Ohio public records laws.
+We rely on it for our Payroll Project database of public employee pay, to track COVID relief spending, and nearly every major investigation we do.

 6. Marsy’s Law debate: The Dayton Daily News in January reported how police departments in Kettering and elsewhere are using a recently enacted law to shield from the public information surrounding police shootings, including any records identifying an officer who shoots a suspect.
 Go here for the full story from reporter Lynn Hulsey.

-Note: Editor’s note: Every Sunday Josh Sweigart, editor of investigations and solutions journalism, brings you the top stories from the Dayton Daily News and major stories over the past week you may have missed.
-Go here to sign up to receive the Weekly Update newsletter and our Morning Briefing delivered to your inbox every morning.